Skip to content

 }

 Prometheus-formatted metrics.
-Requires the METRICS_SCRAPE_TOKEN bearer token:
+Requires the METRICS_SCRAPE_TOKEN bearer token set in your environment.

 Terminal window